karaoc/dayz.test/[Server-Hosting]-Server-settings-DayZ-1.08-Expansion-1.02-TEMP.md

 DESCRIPTION

 ### "ServerMarkers"
 Array.
 Allow server owners to display server markers on the map.
-**TODO**
+See [this tutorial](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-Adding-server-markers) for more explaination.

 # MissionSettings